umutsevdi/graduate-information-system/README.md

 ## 1- About The Project

-In Database System's Lecture, we learned alot about database systems.
-And at the end of the semester we were required to build a GUI application that can perform different SQL queries.
+In Database System's Lecture, we learned a lot about database systems.
+And at the end of the semester, we were required to build a GUI application that can perform different SQL queries.
 A classic approach would be using Java Swing Library with JDBC.
 But I didn't do that.
 I had about a year of experience building projects with Spring Framework.
 And I know how powerful it is.
-Altough I have always built the backend of the projects and never really got a chance to try creating UI.
+Although I have always built the backend of the projects and never really got a chance to try creating UI.

-For this I picked <a href ="https://vaadin.com/"> Vaadin Framework</a>.
+For this, I picked <a href ="https://vaadin.com/"> Vaadin Framework</a>.
 It is a framework built on top of Spring, to create Progressive Web Applications.

 It took a while to learn all the components but the results were worth it!